Namoruno/RGB-Textbook/Sample.md

-# Sample Text, Introduction (W.I.P)

-Red Green Blue (RGB) is the lowest level observed within both classical and contemporary Test Driven Development (TDD).
-It’s the process of fail, suffice, refactor.
+## Sample Text : (Introduction)
+#### How the book came to be.
+In my time as a software developer, I’ve been absorbed in textbooks.
+Book after book I have found more than knowledge — I’ve found steady ground.
+&nbsp; &nbsp;For instance, every day I hone a little bit of “Growing Object-Oriented Software, Guided by Tests” by Steve Freeman and Nat Pryce, into my own oh-so humble prose.
+It’s from my readings that I’ve gathered the imaginative idea for this book.
+Overall the repertoire of textbooks often soothes the imposter syndrome that all of us in the industry have felt.
+That is to say, we’re not all posers, but even if you are this book is for you.
+&nbsp; &nbsp; I hope this book, in its first edition, creates a foundation for both the reader and for future editions to release throughout my career — providing an engaging read for all experience levels.
+That is to say, as it applies to professional development, to be read for both the industry’s new-comers and for those within it.
+#### What’s with the colors exactly?
+They correlate to the mantra of Test Driven Development (TDD); fail, pass, refactor.
+It’s imperative that this subject is taught, yet remarkably it is often over-shadowed.
+A Software Engineer’s (SWE) purpose is create, but without aim this creation becomes destructive.
+This book hopes to make TDD an exciting and imaginative subject, and to provide the reader with plentiful perspectives from fresh grads and professionals.
- When applied properly, development is a loop that starts with criteria,  and ends with features.
-When we all start learning to develop without aim, there are many things that can clutter the mind, such as regressive issues, that will grind productivity to a halt.
-These issues can be prevented and it all starts with the familiar colors:
-Red, Green, and Blue.
+&nbsp; &nbsp; When applied properly, development is a loop that starts with criteria,  and ends with features.
+Developers often don’t feel this process as a linear pathway, in fact it’s considered lucky to run code without issue the first time.
+We see there are many things that can clutter the mind, such as regressive issues, that can  — and will — grind productivity to a halt.
+However, these issues can be prevented… And it all starts with the familiar colors; Red, Green, and Blue.

-~ Red ~
-Red might describe rejection, criticism, or failure.
-These are the worst parts of development, but they prove critical.
-In TDD, red describes the step of setting tests, that must fail, before adding new features.
-This verifies that nothing stands against the tasks of new features, an ultimate task list — if you will.
-In layman’s terms, criteria defines development objectives, and when cultivated before production of features it eliminates wasteful or excessive code, demands modularity, and naturally proctors future refactoring — all without regressive issues.
+&nbsp; &nbsp; Though testing at its core is simple, it proves difficult for beginning developers to pick up.
+It’s not like we’re teaching anyone to test their “Hello World” programs, and why would we, but it begs the question of where on the road map tests become imperative.
+Within traditional collegiate study,  it’s often further neglected without a single dedicated textbook during any 4 year C.S. or adjacent course load.
+Granted you’ll often receive a section of a textbook for the subject, but it can go without finding itself on a final exam, its study guide, or the slides a professer presents in class — which results in significantly delayed utilization of TDD’s strength.
+&nbsp; &nbsp; This book promises that strength, and when you’re ready.. the first chapter awaits!